FrogJones/falling-sand/README.md

 ## 🚧 Status

-> 🧪 Currently experimenting with falling and sliding logic.
+> 🧪 Currently experimenting with GLAD/GLFW and sliding logic.
-> The system simulates sand piling realistically — but lots of features are still missing.
+> No sand yet.

 ## 🛠 Requirements